Lots of info about us…

 Darryn is passionate about catalysing a positive-change orientation in those she works with and her approach is characterized by blending rigour with creativity, gravity with humour, challenge with compassion and contemplation with action.
 She recognises that individuals require relevant information and assistance that enables them to positively redesign their approach to life’s challenges and actualize their unique individual goals.

-Darryn works with adults and children as individuals, groups and families.
+Darryn currently works with adults.
 She offers evidence-based psychotherapeutic interventions (inter alia, cognitive-behavioural therapy, acceptance and commitment therapy, mindfulness based therapy, brain-based and narrative therapies) which she individually tailors in a comprehensive, collaborative, patient-centred, practical manner.

 Her areas of interest include, but are not limited to, anxiety, depression, burnout, grief, adjustments and transitions related to neurological and medical diagnoses, siblings of children with chronic illnesses, survivors of sexual abuse, trauma and posttraumatic stress, psychosomatic presentations and conversion disorders, memory/cognitive disorders and rehabilitation.